docedson/NewMacScript/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/docedson/NewMacScript/main/setup.sh)"
 ```

-All of the following are commands that you can enter directly into Terminal or let the script run for you.

 ### Terminal Tools

 All of the following are commands that you can enter directly into Terminal or let the script run for you.